wdi-sg/halal-corner-erd/README.md

 #### further

 At 6pm each day, the store has to be able to tell that their Ingredients are still sufficient for the food making until the next 6pm.

-#### further
-And we want to know when to order the ingredients again.
+For example, if you used 5 apples today, and have 4 apples left, you need to stock up.

 #### further